umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/settings-objects.md

 ### Localization

-When displaying your provider in the backoffice UI, it is neceserray to provide localizable labels.
+When displaying your settings in the backoffice UI, it is neceserray to provide localizable labels.
+This is controlled by Umbracos [UI Localization](https://docs.umbraco.com/umbraco-cms/extending/language-files/ui-localization) feature.

 The format of these localization keys is dependent on the context.
 Please review the docs for a given feature for details on the localization keys required.